-A summary of means and standard deviations of 5-year average concentrations for each pollutant included in the analysis is presented in Table 2.
-The 5-year average traffic-related pollutant concentrations were 27 µg/m3 for NOx (SD=20 µg/m3), 238 µg/m3 for CO (SD=106 µg/m3) and 0.85 µg/m3 for EC (SD=0.42 µg/m3).
+The 5-year average traffic-related pollutant concentrations were 27 µg/m3 for NOx (SD=20 µg/m3), 238 µg/m3 for CO (SD=106 µg/m3) and 0.85 µg/m3 for EC (SD=0.42 µg/m3) (Table 2).
 Figure 1 shows Spearman correlations between pollutants for 5-year average exposures.
 In general, traffic-related pollutants (NOx, CO, EC) were highly correlated in cases and controls and overall, ranging from correlations of 0.91 to 0.96.
-Otherwise, PM2.5 was correlated with CO most highly, as well as NOx and EC to a lesser degree.
-O3 was negatively-correlated with all other included pollutants.
+Otherwise, PM2.5 showed highest correlated with CO.
+O3 was negatively-correlated with all other pollutants.

-We analyzed the association between change in odds of ALS diagnosis per standard deviation increase in individual 5-year average pollutant concentrations, as well as the association with joint exposure to these three pollutants and the average traffic contribution (Figure 2).
-We observed the largest overall association for the individual standard deviation increase in EC (11.5%; 95% CrI: -1.6%, 26.2%; 95.5% posterior probability of positive association per 0.42 µg/m3).
-Standard deviation increases were associated with a slight percentage decrease in odds of ALS diagnosis in both NOx (-4.9%; 95% CrI: -18.3%, 8.7% per 20 µg/m3) and CO (-3.3%; 95% CrI: -15.5%, 9.4% per 106 µg/m3).
-The joint association (i.e., the percentage change in odds of ALS diagnosis with a standard deviation increase in each of EC, NOx, CO) was 1.9% (95% CrI: -5.3%, 9.0%), with an 69.3% posterior probability of a positive association.
+For 5-year average pollutant concentrations, we observed the largest overall association with change in odds of ALS diagnosis for the individual SD increase in EC (11.5%; 95% CrI: -1.6%, 26.2%; 95.5% posterior probability of positive association per 0.42 µg/m3) (Figure 2).
+SD increases were associated with a slight percentage decrease in odds of ALS diagnosis in both NOx (-4.9%; 95% CrI: -18.3%, 8.7% per 20 µg/m3) and CO (-3.3%; 95% CrI: -15.5%, 9.4% per 106 µg/m3).
+The joint association (i.e., the percentage change in odds of ALS diagnosis with a SD increase in each of EC, NOx, CO) was 1.9% (95% CrI: -5.3%, 9.0%), with an 69.3% posterior probability of a positive association.
 Finally, the average overall traffic association was null (0.4%; 95% CrI: -16.9%, 19.8%).
-PM2.5 (which in this context represented the association of non-traffic-related PM2.5) was associated with an increase in odds of ALS diagnosis (1.3%; 95% CrI: -10.4%, 14.5%).
+PM2.5 was associated with an increase in odds of ALS diagnosis (1.3%; 95% CrI: -10.4%, 14.5%).

 For 1-year average exposure, EC was associated with a significant increase in odds of ALS diagnosis (12.7%; 95% CrI: 0.1%, 26.1%) (Figure 2).
 Single-pollutant models for each traffic-related pollutant adjusting for PM2.5 (eFigure 1) resulted in positive associations for each of EC, NOx, CO, with positive associations for PM2.5 in all but the model with EC.
 Results from variations of the main model in the sensitivity analyses were robust to prior choices and inclusion of parish-level SES (eFigure 1).
 From this sensitivity analysis we excluded: (i) 819 participants for the 1-year average exposure; (ii) 826 participants for the 5-year average exposure; and (iii) 838 participants for the 10-year average exposure who lived in areas without parish-level SES data.

 Discussion

-In the largest case-control study of ALS and traffic-related air pollution to date, we used 3,939 ALS diagnoses in Denmark, pollutant predictions from well-validated spatio-temporal models, and a Bayesian hierarchical structure to examine how increases in traffic-related pollutant concentrations, individually and combined, are associated with ALS diagnosis.
-We found that an increase of 5-year concentration of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level, apart from EC for 1-year average SD increase.
-We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while the non-significant associations with NOx and CO were negative and smaller in magnitude.
+In the largest case-control study of ALS and traffic-related air pollution to date, we used 3,934 ALS diagnoses in Denmark, pollutant predictions from well-validated spatio-temporal models, and a Bayesian hierarchical structure to examine how increases in traffic-related pollutant concentrations, individually and combined, are associated with ALS diagnosis.
+We found that an increase of 5-year concentration of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level.
+We found that EC had the largest-in-magnitude independent association with ALS diagnosis, with a significant increase for the 1-year average concentration, while the non-significant associations with NOx and CO were negative and smaller in magnitude.